Top 150+ Latin Terms & Legal Maxims for CLAT 2026

 Law is a language of its own, and Latin is its backbone.
 From courtrooms to contracts, legal professionals rely on centuries-old Latin phrases to express legal ideas clearly and accurately.
 Whether you're a law student preparing for exams like CLAT UG 2026, CLAT PG 2026, AIBE, Judicial Exam, UGC NET (Law), or an aspiring advocate sharpening your legal vocabulary, understanding these Latin terms is a must.

 This compilation breaks down 150+ essential LATIN LEGAL MAXIMS AND PHRASES—simplifying their meanings.
+We have also highlighted the judgment name (in blue text) based on that legal maxim/phrase.
 Let's get started and equip yourself with the timeless language of the law!

 A